-The honey syrup used here is a 1:1 ratio with water, but I have seen recipes that use 2:1.
+The honey syrup used here is a 1:1 ratio with water, but we have seen recipes that use 2:1.
 You can do what you want, but you definitely should dilute the honey so that it mixes with the other ingredients.
 If you try to use it straight, it will clump together and just stick to the inside of your shaker instead of dissolving into the drink.
 A 1:1 ratio is also convenient because it tends to balance perfectly with an equal amount of lemon juice, although a lighter pour will brighten up the sour a bit.
 With the proper balance, some recipes cut back on the amount of both honey and lemon, letting their choice of spirit poke through a little more.
 It’s hard to go wrong here.

 Selecting a base spirit to work with the honey means different things to different people.
 For some, it’s about choosing something with an edge so that it stands up to the honey’s distinct flavor.
 Alternatively, you could pick something that already has notes of honey, allowing the syrup to further develop the nuances of the spirit.
 Obviously, the type of honey you use can also affect the outcome.
-I used orange blossom honey, but with so many possibilities, it can be fun to experiment.
+We used orange blossom honey, but with so many possibilities, it can be fun to experiment.